 In accordance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA), NC State has designated the Disability Resource Office (DRO) as the authorized office to receive documentation and determine eligibility for appropriate accommodations (appropriate academic adjustments, auxiliary aids and modifications to policies/procedures) for students on the basis of disability.

-Individuals are encouraged to begin this process as early as possible to ensure the timely provision of accommodations.
-DRO will attempt to determine eligibility and provide related accommodations within 15 business days of submission; however, to ensure academic accommodations can be utilized within the current semester, students should complete this process a minimum of 4 weeks prior to the last day of classes.
+Students are encouraged to connect with the DRO once they have accepted admission or are enrolled in an academic course at NC State.
+DRO attempts to respond to requests within 15 business days of submission; however, to ensure academic accommodations can be utilized within the current semester, students should complete this process a minimum of 4 weeks prior to the last day of classes.

 Steps to Connect with DRO

-- If you encounter any difficulties or have questions regarding the submission or upload of your documentation, please contact the DRO.
+- If you encounter any difficulties or have questions regarding the need, submission or upload of your documentation, please contact the DRO, firstname.lastname@example.org.

-- Students requesting accommodations within University Housing (including service animals or emotional support animals) should also review Accommodations within University Housing for additional information and requirements.
+**Students requesting accommodations within University Housing (including service animals or emotional support animals) should also review Accommodations within University Housing for additional information.

-Students with temporary or short -term impairment such as a broken arm, concussion, surgery recovery, etc. may receive temporary services through the DRO.
-Students should communicate first with course instructors to discuss options.
+Students with a temporary or short -term impairment that limits a major life activity such as a broken arm, concussion, surgery recovery, etc. may seek assistance in meeting course requirements after communicating with instructors.
 You may be referred to the DRO if the instructor and/or department is unable to provide a solution.
-Student should contact DRO via email (firstname.lastname@example.org) after communicating with instructors.
+You should contact DRO via email (firstname.lastname@example.org) explaining how DRO can assist after the discussion with instructors.
 For additional resources please review the Short-Term Impairment checklist.

-Students who have complaints related to disability discrimination should follow the established Discrimination, Harassment and Retaliation Complaint Procedure.
+Students who have complaints related to discrimination or harassment on the basis of a disability should follow the established Discrimination, Harassment and Retaliation Complaint Procedure.